 Have a beautiful day!

 Last week was my first post-chemo appointment with my oncologist.
 I am happy to report I am healthy and cancer-free.
-Below is an excerpt from my book, The Journey of My Jugs.
+Below is an excerpt from my journal, The Journey of My Jugs.
 This piece illustrates the difficulty I had with my drain removal soon after surgery.

 My days began to run into each other.
 I continued doing arm wall walking exercises and strolled through my neighborhood every day.
 My mom taught me how to empty my right drain before she left.
 I did laundry and a few chores around the house.
 I took naps and made myself food, and I wondered how long Righty, my right drain, was going to stay with me.